About Us

 Fund for the Environment is Established

 The Trust’s Fund for the Environment was established with a $2 million challenge grant from the Peter J. Sharp Foundation.
 The Fund is a source of capital that serves as a revolving fund, providing interim financing for the Trust’s acquisitions of land, conservation easements, or other environmental assets.
-To date, the Trust has used the Fund on 17 projects, the first of which was Dam Pond.
+The Trust has used the fund on over 25 projects, the first of which was Dam Pond.
 Over the years, the Fund has grown to nearly $5 million through donations by other individuals and foundations for this express purpose.

 Wilson’s Grove Preserve Donated by Marillyn Wilson